Seebomega/network-engine/README.md

 ## Motivation

-As passionated friends of internet, we allied our Network-knowledge and Live vizualisations of data, we decided to build a tool to help people to see their networks (Companies, associations, geeks ...).
+As passionated friends of internet,
+We allied our Network-knowledge and Live vizualisations of data to build a simple tool.
+We decided to build a tool to help people to see their networks (Companies, associations, geeks ...).
 It's like a monitoring tool for your network but you can easyly see new devices, IP conflicts etc ...
 And ... for fun, we have to admit it.